Request a Call

 If the team has external/internal triggers, it’s best to use the focus factor in your planning.
 For example, if you plan for the team to close 40 SP per sprint, but several people have left to work remotely and communication processes will be rearranged along the way, you can assume that the focus factor is 0.8, and therefore the team will be able to close 40*0.8 = 32 SP

-Try to avoid regular changes of the sprint backlog, as people will be unfocused, they will need to immerse themselves in the task, evaluate, understand dependencies, etc. This leads to a systematic decrease in velocity.
+Try to avoid regular changes in the sprint backlog, as people will be unfocused and will need to immerse themselves in the task, evaluate, understand dependencies, etc. This leads to a systematic decrease in velocity.

 • Eliminate inconsistency after a triplet of sprints

-If you are tracking inconsistent speed for an extended period of time, try to assess external and internal factors that may interfere with a clear assessment.
+If you’re tracking inconsistent speed for an extended period, try to assess external and internal factors that may interfere with a clear assessment.

 • Recalculate speed when there are changes in the team